 Talk with your doctor about taking part in a supervised exercise program.
 This type of program has been shown to reduce P.A.D. symptoms.

 Check your feet and toes regularly for sores or possible infections.
 Wear comfortable shoes that fit well.
 Maintain good foot hygiene and have professional medical treatment for corns, bunions, or calluses.

 Ongoing Health Care Needs and Lifestyle Changes

-Lifestyle changes can help prevent or delay P.A.D. and other related problems, such as CHD, heart attack, stroke, and transient ischemic attack.
-Lifestyle changes include quitting smoking, controlling risk factors, being physically active, and following a healthy diet.
+Heart-healthy lifestyle changes can help prevent or delay P.A.D. and other related problems, such as coronary heart disease, heart attack, stroke, and transient ischemic attack.
+Heart-healthy lifestyle changes include physical activity, quitting smoking, and heart-healthy eating.